foundryvtt/pf2e/CONTRIBUTING.md

 ## Welcome All

 If you would like to contribute to the project then I welcome all support.
-If you are a developer (or would like to be) the hit us up on discord (#pf2e in https://discord.gg/foundryvtt for all foundry, or https://discord.gg/pf2e for pf2e specific) and we can help get you up and running.
+If you are a developer (or would like to be) the hit us up on discord (https://discord.gg/pf2e) and we can help get you up and running.
 Merge requests are welcome and there are plenty of issues logged if you want to sink your teeth into something.

 ## Setup